jmg0144/Customer-Churn-Classification-Analysis/README.md

   - Whether or not the customer was 'true' or 'false' churn (true churn meaning that they have left the company, this will be the primary focus of the models)

-  - The data appears to contain no missing values.
+  - The data contains no missing values.

 ![Screen Shot 2021-10-12 at 5 29 28 PM](https://user-images.githubusercontent.com/66973223/137032113-ee4ab177-ea09-490a-88b2-75942a2c066e.png)